 English 2 introduces literary and informational texts that create awareness and appreciation of cultural diversity.
 The goal for students is to refine key writing, reading, and research skills.
-The course is designed to further prepare students for the rigor of the South Carolina State Standards for College and Career Readiness.
+The course is designed to prepare students for College and Career readiness as required by the South Carolina State Standards and the End of Course exam, which will count for 20% of the final grade.